Set up a multi-tenant environment

 - Managing Secondary Database Servers

-In addition, the legacy SOAP API includes a new authenticate method that accepts the Tenant Account Name as a third parameter.
+In addition the legacy SOAP API includes a new authenticate method that accepts the Tenant Account Name as a third parameter.

 Upgrade is unchanged from previous versions.
 The installer is executed and detects an existing installation.
 It will offer an upgrade option.
-If upgrade is selected, the installer first informs other nodes to shutdown and then begins the process of upgrading.
+If upgrade is selected the installer first informs other nodes to shutdown and then begins the process of upgrading.

-The primary tenant is upgraded first, followed by the tenants in parallel (five at a time).
+The primary tenant is upgraded first, followed by the tenants in parallel (5 at a time).
 Once the installer finishes, the same installer package should be executed on the rest of the manager nodes.

 In the event of a problem during the upgrade of a tenant, the tenant's State (on the Administration > Tenants page) will appear as Database Upgrade Failed (offline).
 The tenants interface can be used to force the upgrade process.
-If forcing the upgrade does not work, please contact support.
+If forcing the upgrade does not work please contact support.

-In certain cases, a primary tenant might require access to a tenant's user interface.
+In certain cases, a primary tenant may require access to a tenant's user interface.
 The tenants list and tenant properties pages provide an option to "Authenticate As" a given tenant, granting them immediate read-only access.